-Another challenge is that reference forecast information issued by the global and regional operational centres and NWP models, which were originally used by professional forecasters for internal communication are being shared to communities through the internet, causing information confusion in the community.
-As a result, NMHSs struggle to explain the uncertainty of the forecast itself, but also the inconsistency with international forecasts.
-Once the international forecast is proven to be more accurate afterwards, it will have a fatal impact on the authority and credibility of the national and local forecast services.
+Another challenge is that reference forecast information issued by the global and regional operational centres and NWP models, which were originally used by professional forecasters for internal communication, are being shared to communities through the internet, causing information confusion in the community.
+As a result, NMHSs struggle to explain the uncertainty of the forecast itself, but also the inconsistency with international NWP model forecasts.
+Once the international forecast is proven to be more accurate afterwards, it will have a negative impact on the authority and credibility of the national and local forecast services.

-The forecasts and warnings issued on the internet by entities which are not the authoritative voice pose a problem especially when there are discrepancies with the official forecasts and warnings issued by the mandated NMHS.
+The forecasts and warnings issued on the internet by entities which are not the authoritative voice pose a problem, especially when there are discrepancies with the official forecasts and warnings issued by the mandated NMHS.
 These result in confusion and could lessen the trust and confidence in the NMHS.

 A successful warning needs effective delivery of information and execution of proper actions depends also on applications of social and behavioural sciences.
 For MHEWS to be considered effective, the forecast and warnings must be disseminated, and communicated to the maximum extent possible and well understood.
 Based on these messages appropriate preparedness actions can be taken by the different types of users such as disaster managers, media practitioners, responders, and the public.
 To attain this NMHSs need the full cooperation of different partners, other service institutions and the users.
 Success lies in how the message is written by the sender and perceived by the receiver that commands action.
 In communicating, one of the challenges of forecasters is to express the forecast and warnings using simpler terms and statements that are clear and easily understood by all people in society.
-More often warning messages are said to be so highly technical that ordinary citizens cannot understand.
-The messages should include information about the uncertainties associated with the TC forecasts.
+More often warning messages are said to be so highly technical that ordinary citizens cannot understand them.
+The messages should include information about the uncertainties associated with the TC hazards.
 Communication experts and social scientists are of great help in this aspect.

 Timely delivery of warning messages to the farthest communities in remote areas affected by the TC is also one of the major challenges of NMHSs.
 Isolated areas not yet covered by advanced communication access and technology have no access to weather forecasts and warning advisories shared on social media platforms.
-In these cases, traditional and indigenous communication practices such as ringing of church bells, rhythmic beating of utilized.
+In these cases, traditional and indigenous communication practices such as ringing of church bells, rhythmic beating of drums etc. are utilized.
 Public awareness campaigns, drills, and simulations must be done regularly.
-Annual exercises are critical to ensuring that the various agencies and the people know exactly what they must do to reach a high level of efficiency.
+Annual exercises are critical to ensuring that the various agencies and the people know exactly what they must do to reach a high level of effective response.

 The mode of transmission of warning messages is another area to be monitored and evaluated.
-Aside from the conventional newsprint, tele/fax, TV and radio broadcasts, NMHSs maintain their own website and are now using social media platforms and apps.
+Aside from the conventional newsprint, tele/fax, TV and radio broadcasts, NMHSs maintain their own websites and are now using social media platforms and apps.
 Website content should be regularly updated to ensure that information is communicated to the public in a timely manner.
 Messages must be monitored to ensure that official information is captured, especially in dealing with social media platforms.

-To increase the value of weather-related warnings, a value cycle approach is necessary with continuous evaluation and updating of communication strategies through post-event analysis, user-engagement, user-testing, and awareness of design principles are necessary.
+To increase the value of weather-related warnings, a value cycle approach is necessary with continuous evaluation and updating of communication strategies through post-event analysis, user-engagement, user-testing, and awareness of design principles.
 False alarms or missed events are remembered by the people but not accurate forecasts.
 One false alarm against ten accurate forecasts has a substantial impact on the trust of the people.